folke/noice.nvim/README.md

     long_message_to_split = false, -- long messages will be sent to a split inc_rename = false, -- enables an input dialog for inc-rename.nvim
-    lsp_doc_border = false, -- add a border to hover docs and signature help }, throttle = 1000 / 30, -- how frequently does Noice need to check for ui updates?
+    lsp_doc_border = false, -- add a border to hover docs and signature help cmdline_output_to_split = false, -- send the output of a command you executed in the cmdline to a split }, throttle = 1000 / 30, -- how frequently does Noice need to check for ui updates?
 This has no effect when in blocking mode.
   ---@type NoiceConfigViews